-Jennifer Powell is no ordinary model agent.
-While working on the women’s board for Next models, Powell started representing social media talent, and started managing some of the Internet’s most influential fashion bloggers.
+While working on the women’s board for Next models, Jennifer Powell started representing social media talent and managing some of the Internet’s most influential fashion bloggers.
 One of the first industry insiders to realise the potential marketing value of online talent, Powell is an important digital influencer — helping bloggers to build up their following, monetise their output in order to become brands in their own right.

-Powell first helped Next models expand into online and social media talent eight years ago, after the blogger Rumi Neely, of FashionToast.com, approached the agency.
+Powell first helped Next models expand into online and social media talent after the blogger Rumi Neely of FashionToast.com approached the agency.
 “Rumi was really smart about it and realised it was a business for her, so she came to us,” Powell told the New York Post.

-Today, Powell heads up a portfolio of around 20 bloggers, including popular sites like Fashion Toast, Kayture, Sincerely Jules and We Wore What.
-With Powell’s help, they have formed business relationships with almost every fashion and beauty brand — luxury and mass — and many of Powell’s talents have taken home deals worth over six figures.
+At Next models, Powell headed up a portfolio of around 20 bloggers, including popular sites like Fashion Toast, Kayture, Sincerely Jules and We Wore What.
+With Powell’s help, they formed business relationships with almost every fashion and beauty brand — luxury and mass — and many of Powell’s talents would take home deals worth over six figures.

 Powell left Next models in 2017 after more than 12 years at the company and launched her own, eponymous company, working in brand management and strategy for influencers.